 The album probably belonged to Friedrich Carl Peetz, most likely an officer in the German Navy (Kaiserliche Marine) and crew member of the S.M.S.
 Hertha during the Boxer Rebellion.
 The images were mostly taken in Tsingtao (Qingdao), Chefoo (Yantai), Hong Kong, Peking (Beijing), and Shanhaiguan during the Boxer Rebellion in 1900.

 The Sidney D. Gamble collection consists primarily of contact sheets, hand-colored glass slides, 35mm duplicate slides, contact prints, negatives, and other photographic formats documenting Gamble's four visits to China from 1908 to 1932.
 In total, there are over 5,000 unique images covering 12 provinces and Beijing, Chongqing, Tianjin and Shanghai.

-The Lucy Monroe Calhoun family photographs and papers: Collection Guide.
-Lucy Monroe Calhoun was born in 1865.
-She became a freelance art critic for Chicago and national newspapers, and served as an editorial reader for the Herbert S. Stone publishing company (1898-1905).
+Born in 1865, Lucy Monroe Calhoun became a freelance art critic for Chicago and national newspapers, and served as an editorial reader for the Herbert S. Stone publishing company (1898-1905).
 In 1904, she married William James Calhoun, who was appointed U.S. minister to China by William Howard Taft, a position he held from 1909-1913.
 In the 1920s Calhoun returned to China, established her home in an ancient temple, collected art, and became the unofficial "First Lady" of the diplomatic corps in Peking.
 She remained there until the Japanese occupation of Peking in 1937.
 The photographs include 740 loose black-and-white photographs, featuring Lucy's residence in Beijing and locations in and around Beijing and elsewhere in China.
 The papers include mainly her 276-page memoir of her life in China (1910-1936) and five typescript articles on China.